Overview - ICDAR 2019 Robust Reading Challenge on Scene Text Visual Question Answering

 Textual content in human environments conveys important high-level semantic information that is not available in any other form in the scene.
 Interpreting written information in human environments is essential for performing most everyday tasks like making a purchase, using public transportation, finding a place in the city, etc.

-The dataset on which we will base the competition is a collection of images coming from different standard datasets that contain scene text, such as COCO-Text, VizWiz, ICDAR 2015 etc, as well as images from generic datasets such as ImageNet [**] and Visual Genome [**] that contain at least two text instances.
+The dataset on which the competition is based comprises images sourced from different standard datasets that contain scene text, such as COCO-Text, VizWiz, ICDAR 2015 etc, as well as images from generic datasets such as ImageNet and Visual Genome that contain at least two text instances.
 The questions and answers have been collected through Amazon Mechanical Turk.
+Details about the dataset and basic basline methods are given in .

 T. Lin, M. Maire, S. Belongie, J. Hays, P. Perona, D. Ramanan, P. Dollar, C.L.
 Zitnick.
 “Microsoft COCO: Common Objects in Context.”
 ECCV (2014).